cadebrown/CARVE/README.md

 ## Running

-First, [install jekyll](https://jekyllrb.com/docs/installation/) to run locally
+You'll need to install NodeJS/npm to run the web app.

-To run the application, you'll need to use the Jekyll website in `docs/`.
-If you make changes to `libcarve` or the C sources, make sure to run `make update` to update the code used in the website
+You'll need to install with `npm install`

-Then, you can run `bundle exec jekyll serve` to host it locally
+Then, to serve, run `npm run serve`

 ## Adding an Instruction